Consultation on proposed animal welfare regulations

-The proposed regulations relate to live animal exports, the care of and conduct towards animals, and surgical and painful procedures.
+The proposed regulations related to live animal exports, the care of and conduct towards animals, and surgical and painful procedures.

-The new rules are focused on keeping pace with changing scientific knowledge and good practice.
+The new rules were focused on keeping pace with changing scientific knowledge and good practice.

 Regulations for the care of, and conduct towards animals, and regulations for surgical and painful procedures.

 Most animal welfare offending is at a low to medium level of severity.
-The proposed regulations seek to set specific penalties – including fines – for low to medium level animal welfare offences so that this type of offending can be dealt with more effectively.
+The proposed regulations sought to set specific penalties – including fines – for low to medium level animal welfare offences so that this type of offending could be dealt with more effectively.

 Most New Zealanders take good care of their animals whether they are farmers or pet owners.